emanuelepaiano/espresso-portal/README.md

 2) Put guest/ directory into webserver root (like /var/www/html) and change permissions to access www-data webserver user;

-3) Copy guest/s/default/db/hotspot.sqlite to another path (like /var) inaccessible from webserver, but accessible from php;
+3) To increase security, move guest/s/default/db/hotspot.sqlite file to another path (like /var) inaccessible from web, but accessible from php;

 4) Edit guest/s/default/config.inc.php Unifi Controller options.
-Change $GLOBALS['sessionLogging'] with random string, unifi parametres ($GLOBALS['unifiServer'], $GLOBALS['unifiUser'] and $GLOBALS['unifiPass']).
+Change $GLOBALS['sessionLogging'] with random string and unifi controller parametres like $GLOBALS['unifiServer'], $GLOBALS['unifiUser'] and $GLOBALS['unifiPass'].

 5) Edit guest/s/default/config.inc.php database options.
-If you use mysql,
+If you use mysql, set $GLOBALS['dbms']='mysql' and set $GLOBALS['mysqlServer'], $GLOBALS['mysqlUser'], $GLOBALS['mysqlPass'] and $GLOBALS['mysqlName'].
+If you use Sqlite3 database, set $GLOBALS['dbms']='sqlite3' and $GLOBALS['sqliteFile'] to hotspot.sqlite file.

+6) For mysql database import

 ***